Katie Steffes, MS, NBCT

 1.6 Conclusion

 Anti-bias education is, at the heart, about belonging.
 It is a lifelong process of learning, trial and error, missteps, and celebrations.
 Early childhood educators have a unique role in helping to shape society where all children and families are accepted and are able to thrive regardless of differences.
-There are many challenges to overcome in regard to ABE, but educators across the world are implementing this practice to promote equity and opportunity and starting with the youngest learners.
-Continue to learn, grow, change, and support all children in your care to feel cared for and loved.
+There are many challenges to overcome when considering ABE, but educators across the world are implementing this practice to promote equity and opportunity and starting with the youngest learners.
+Continue to learn, grow, change, and support all children in your care to feel supported and loved.
 You are not alone.
 You belong.

 1.7 References